YDIN/Legal/README.md

 ## 3. Fair for all parties

-YDIN mission is to focus on the Partners, so the agreement should follow that as a guideline.
-In practice, a good paper to put a name on.

-But YDIN is also a company and if the business is not viable it will not be able to provide the services for the Partners.
+YDIN's business in dependent on the success of all the parties and the legal framework should support that.
+In practice, provide enablers for fair win-win-win deals.

 ## 4. Legally "enough good"